 Need Shannon info?
 Squeetus gives you a choice of bios.
 Enjoy.|

-Shannon Hale is the New York Times best-selling author of nine children's and young adult novels, including multiple award winners The Goose Girl, Book of a Thousand Days, and Newbery Honor recipient Princess Academy.
-Her latest, Ever After High: The Storybook of Legends, will publish October 2013.
+Shannon Hale is the New York Times best-selling author of fifteen children's and young adult novels, including the popular Ever After High trilogy and multiple award winners The Goose Girl, Book of a Thousand Days, and Newbery Honor recipient Princess Academy.
 She also penned three books for adults, beginning with Austenland, which is now a major motion picture starring Keri Russell.
-She co-wrote the hit graphic novels Rapunzel's Revenge and Calamity Jack with husband Dean Hale.
+She co-wrote the hit graphic novels Rapunzel's Revenge and Calamity Jack and illustrated chapter book The Princess in Black with husband Dean Hale.
 They live with their four small children near Salt Lake City, Utah.

 Slightly wordier bio

 New York Times best selling author Shannon Hale started writing books at age ten and never stopped, eventually earning an MFA in Creative Writing.
 After nineteen years of writing and dozens of rejections, she published The Goose Girl, the first book in her award-winning Books of Bayern series.
 Book of a Thousand Days, a standalone novel for young readers, is a Cybils award winner.
-Princess Academy won a Newbery Honor and is followed by best seller Princess Academy: Palace of Stone and an upcoming third book in the series.
+Princess Academy won a Newbery Honor and is followed by best seller Palace of Stone and upcoming The Forgotten Sisters.
+Her Ever After High books have been runaway bestsellers.
 Her books for the adult crowd are Austenland (now a major motion picture), Midnight in Austenland, and The Actor and the Housewife.
-With her husband Dean, Shannon wrote two graphic novels: Rapunzel's Revenge, winner of the Pacific Northwest Young Readers Choice Award, and its acclaimed sequel, Calamity Jack.
-Her latest, Ever After High: The Storybook of Legends, will publish October 2013.
+With her husband Dean Hale, Shannon wrote two graphic novels: Rapunzel's Revenge and Calamity Jack, and illustrated chapter book The Princess in Black.
 Shannon's books have been translated into many languages and studied in classrooms from elementary schools to universities.
 She spends her days as a stay-at-home mom to four young children near Salt Lake City, Utah.

 Even meatier bio